2006 Tampa Bay Buccaneers season: Week 12: at Dallas Cowboys

 Hoping to build on their home win over the Redskins, the Buccaneers flew to Texas Stadium for a Thanksgiving game against the Dallas Cowboys.
-In the first quarter, the Bucs capped off their opening driver with FB Mike Alstott getting a 1-yard TD run.
-However, the Cowboys responded with QB Tony Romo getting a 30-yard TD pass to WR Terry Glenn.
-In the second quarter, Romo and Glenn hooked up with each other again on a 2-yard TD pass.
-The Bucs could only respond with kicker Matt Bryant getting a 46-yard field goal.
-Dallas would respond with Romo getting a 1-yard TD pass to RB Marion Barber.
-In the third quarter, Romo and Barber would hook up with each other again on a 2-yard TD pass, with Romo also hooking up with WR Terrell Owens on a 7-yard TD pass.
+In the first quarter, the Buccaneers capped off their opening drive with fullback Mike Alstott getting a 1-yard touchdown run.
+However, the Cowboys responded with quarterback Tony Romo getting a 30-yard touchdown pass to wide receiver Terry Glenn.
+In the second quarter, Romo and Glenn hooked up with each other again on a 2-yard touchdown pass.
+The Buccaneers could only respond with kicker Matt Bryant getting a 46-yard field goal.
+Dallas would respond with Romo getting a 1-yard touchdown pass to running back Marion Barber.
+In the third quarter, Romo and Barber would hook up with each other again on a 2-yard touchdown pass, with Romo also hooking up with wide receiver Terrell Owens on a 7-yard touchdown pass.
 In the fourth quarter, kicker Mike Vanderjagt would close out the scoring with a 22-yard field goal.
-With the loss, the Bucs fell to 3–8.
+With the loss, the Buccaneers fell to 3–8.

 Week 13: at Pittsburgh Steelers

-Bruce Gradkowski’s homecoming was also his worst game of the season.
+Bruce Gradkowski's homecoming was also his worst game of the season.
 In the first quarter, Ben Roethlisberger threw his only interception early in the game to linebacker Derrick Brooks.
 Later in the quarter, Gradkowski tossed his first interception to Steeler linebacker Larry Foote.
 In the final seconds of the first quarter, Roethlisberger threw a short touchdown pass to tight end Jerame Tuman.
 Later in the second half, Gradkowski tossed another interception in the red zone to Bryant McFadden.
-Steeler kicker Jeff Reed, kicked a fifty-yard field goal to end the first half.
+Steelers kicker Jeff Reed, kicked a 50-yard field goal to end the first half.
 After another interception of Gradkowski in the second half, Roethlisberger completed a touchdown pass in the early fourth quarter.
 By the two-minute warning, the score was 20–0, in the favor of the Steelers.
-Tampa Bay kicker Matt Bryant, made sure the Bucs did not get shut out with a 27-yard field goal in the last seconds of regulation.
+Tampa Bay kicker Matt Bryant, made sure the Buccaneers did not get shut out with a 27-yard field goal in the last seconds of regulation.

 Week 14: vs. Atlanta Falcons

 Trying to snap a two-game losing skid, the Buccaneers went home for an NFC South rematch with the Atlanta Falcons.
-In the first half, the Bucs jumped out to an early lead as kicker Matt Bryant got a 42-yard field goal in the first quarter, while nailing a 24-yard field goal in the second quarter.
+In the first half, the Buccaneers jumped out to an early lead as kicker Matt Bryant got a 42-yard field goal in the first quarter, while nailing a 24-yard field goal in the second quarter.
 However, for the rest of the game, it was all Atlanta.
-In the third quarter, the Falcons took the lead with OLB Demorrio Williams returning a fumble 54 yards for a touchdown, while FB Justin Griffith got a 21-yard TD run.
+In the third quarter, the Falcons took the lead with outside linebacker Demorrio Williams returning a fumble 54 yards for a touchdown, while fullback Justin Griffith got a 21-yard touchdown run.
 In the fourth quarter, Atlanta wrapped up their season sweep over Tampa Bay with kicker Morten Andersen nailing a 23-yard field goal.
 With the loss, the Buccaneers fell to 3–10.